RyanVNgo/RyanVNgo.github.io/index.md

-I recently graduated with a B.S. in Computer Science from San Diego State University and I'm interested in building software that intends to benefit people, our world, or our understanding of everything around us.
+I recently graduated with a B.S. in Computer Science from San Diego State University and I'm interested in building software that intends to benefit people, our world, and our understanding of everything around us.

 Right now, I'm learning raylib and trying my hand at devloping games from scratch.
 I've also entered myself into a game jam, specifically [GBJAM 13](https://itch.io/jam/gbjam-13).